ShireeshaPeramasani/public-fall23-aveerasa/HW1-report.md

 https://github.com/ShireeshaPeramasani/HW1

 *In which direction does the 'pull' command work (send local changes to remote OR send remote changes to local)?*
-Pull command works from remote to local to get chnages to the local branch
+Pull command works from remote to local and  to get changes to the local branch.

 *If you have committed a change on your local machine, but do not see the update on GitHub.com, what step might have you forgotten?* git push